NorthernSantan/NorthernSantan/README.md

 ## About Me

-- 🔭 I’m currently working on Scheduling Software
+- 🔭 I’m currently working on Scheduling Software and writing custom functions for Google Sheets
-- 🌱 I’m currently learning Google Cloud Services
+- 🌱 I’m currently learning Google Cloud Services and C++
 - 👯 I’m looking to collaborate on open source projects and open GitHub issues

 ## Stats